plenigo/plenigo_wordpress_plugin/readme.txt

 = 1.2.4 - Sorry Sir, your credit card was rejected....
 - Improved: Updated PHP SDK for supporting the failed payment flag
 - Feature: New button to provide the users with a way to check their failed payments, so they can take care of those problems easily from your site!
+- Improved: TinyMCE buttons now have tooltips, aren't the icons enough explanation?
+Aren't they?

 = 1.2.3 - Peek A Boo, I see you . . . and you
 - Avoid sending the default PageView to Google Analytics to prevent duplicated measurements.
 Demographic stuff should be measured as well